 Cohesion

-How Afro Brunch Took Over Barcelona — And Is Still Unraveling In Spain
+How Afro Brunch Took Over Barcelona — and Is Still Unraveling in Spain

 Born in Barcelona, Afro Brunch is filling venues with Afrobeats while elevating African culture with a new identity pride of a diverse society in Spain